megatron-uk/x86Launcher/README.md

 ```

 **Note:** *If you do not reduce the number of active colours in use in your screenshots and box art, the images will still show, but they may display incorrectly.*

+#### Automating Image Conversion

+A script to automate the image conversion (for Linux systems) is included in the `scripts/` directory.